sphinx-doc/sphinx/CONTRIBUTING.rst

 ``master``
     Development for MAJOR version.
-    All incompatible behavior and public API changes are allowed.
+    All changes including incompatible behaviors and public API updates are allowed.

 ``X.Y``
     Where ``X.Y`` is the ``MAJOR.MINOR`` release.
 Used to maintain current